 If you are stuck because Google Chrome browser won’t open or launch or load web pages, then the chances are that either the Chrome files have been corrupted or some plugin is taking up a lot of resources.
 It may end up with a message – Google Chrome has stopped working.
-Surprisingly, you may also see it in the Task Manager, but there will be nothing on the Taskbar.
+Surprisingly, you may also see it in the Task Manager, but nothing will be on the Taskbar.
 In this post, we will show how to fix this issue.

-Google Chrome has stopped working
+Google Chrome has stopped working in Windows 11

 Fix Chrome won’t open on Windows PC

-If the Google Chrome browser does not launch or start or has stopped working here are some ways to resolve the issue:
+If the Google Chrome browser does not launch or start or has stopped working, here are some ways to resolve the issue:

 - Kill Chrome from Task Manager